 To qualify for the CIM® designation, candidates must meet the work experience requirements.
-This experience assessment tool is to be used by investment and financial advisors applying for the CIM® designation.
+This experience assessment tool is to be used by advisors and portfolio managers applying for the CIM® designation.
 Individuals in supervisory, supporting or teaching positions may not use this tool and must document their experience and submit it to CSI for assessment purposes.